up2060473/ACT_Coursework_2/README.md

 1. Directory Overview
 2. Dataset used
 3. Packages used
-4. Inestigation into Q3 nad result
+4. Inestigation into Q3 and result

 ## Directory Overview:
 Archive